 Through the years, I've been collecting some of the best marriage advice others have shared with us (and some I had to learn through my own mistakes).
-If you apply these twenty-five principles below to your relationship, it could make a life-changing difference in your marriage.
+If you apply these twenty-three principles below to your relationship, it could make a life-changing difference in your marriage.

 1. Choose to love each other, even in those moments when you struggle to like each other.
 Love is a commitment, not a feeling.

 2. Always answer the phone when your husband/wife is calling.
 When possible, try to keep your phone off when you're together with your spouse.